-So which brand should you use?
+So what is the best boat wax to use?
 Part of the answer depends on what you are trying to accomplish.
 If you want the best shine possible, then a good Carnauba wax such as the Collinite Fleetwax is tough to beat.
 On the other hand, if you are looking for the longest lasting protection, a polymer sealant such as the Star brite Premium Marine Polish might be right for you.
 But if you are just looking to touch up your boat between trips, then give the Lucas Oil Slick Mist a try.

 Let me know your experience with boat wax brands in the comments section below.
 And, check out my Boat Cleaning 101 article for an overview of the key steps and products to use to clean your boat from bow to stern.

 Jerry, could one use the 885 paste for shine and then apply the Meguirs polymer to make it last longer